oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * a hash of the SD-JWT,
 * a nonce to ensure the freshness of the signature, and
-* an audience value to indicate the intended audience for the document.
+* an audience value to indicate the intended Verifier for the document.

 Details of the format of Key Binding JWTs are described in (#kb-jwt).